List of In Plain Sight characters: Brandi Shannon

-Soon after, in the second season, Robert O'Connor (played by actor Will McCormack, real-life brother of star Mary McCormack), the agent in charge of the drug trafficking case, returns to arrest Brandi for drug trafficking and murder.
+Soon after, in the second season, Robert O'Conner (played by actor Will McCormack, real-life brother of star Mary McCormack), the agent in charge of the drug trafficking case, returns to arrest Brandi for drug trafficking and murder.
 Mary, however, is able to convince him to back off; this time, for good.
 Jinx, meanwhile, convinces Brandi to begin attending court-ordered AA meetings in her name.
 Brandi does, and meets Peter Alpert (Joshua Malina) while there.
 At first, he is disgusted with her for making a mockery of the system that lead him to become sober.
 However, they eventually begin a relationship.
 Brandi later learns he is one of the richest men in Albuquerque, and subsequently tries to get him to break up with her, believing he has many mistresses.
 This turns out to be untrue and he does not break up with her.